River Rouge (Michigan): Eliza Howell Park

-The 250 acre Eliza Howell Park includes 138 acre donated to the city in 1936.
+The 250 acre Eliza Howell Park includes 138 acre donated to the city of Detroit in 1936.

+Edward N. Hines Park

+Hines Park is a 2300 acre linear park along the entire course of the Middle Rouge, from Northville to Dearborn.
+Hines Park, named for Wayne County Road Commissioner Edward N. Hines, provides numerous recreation opportunities along the Middle Rouge, and also provides flood control for the flood-prone river.

 Fair Lane

 Henry Ford built an estate, Fair Lane, on the river in Dearborn, upriver from the manufacturing plant, on what is now the campus of the University of Michigan–Dearborn.
-The estate is a now a National Historic Landmark.
+The estate is now a National Historic Landmark.
 The master plan and gardens were designed by landscape architect Jens Jensen.
 A portion of the estate's grounds are a preserved historic landscape and more of it is held as a nature study area since 1956.
 The residence is now a museum and open to the public.

 The Henry Ford and Greenfield Village

-The Henry Ford, billed as "America's Greatest History Attraction", is a major tourist destination in the area including Greenfield Village.
-Greenfield Village was opened in 1929 to preserve historic landmarks, including Noah Webster’s House, Thomas Edison’s Menlo Lab and the garage where Henry Ford built the Quadricycle, his first car.
+The Henry Ford, billed as "America's Greatest History Attraction", is a major tourist destination in the area.
+It includes Greenfield Village, which was opened in 1929 to preserve historic landmarks, including Noah Webster’s House, Thomas Edison’s Menlo Lab and the garage where Henry Ford built the Quadricycle, his first car.